 Globally, wheat production reached 779 million tonnes in 2021, covering an estimated 220 million hectares (FAO, 2022).
 The leading producers include China, India, Russia, and the United States, accounting for over half of the global output.
 However, with a projected population of nearly 10 billion by 2050, global wheat production must rise by 60% to meet food security demands (Ray et al., 2013).

-In India, wheat is a staple food crop grown predominantly in the northern and central states.
-In 2021-22, India’s wheat production reached approximately 110 million tonnes from 31.45 million hectares, ranking second globally after China (Ministry of Agriculture and Farmers Welfare, 2022).
-Uttar Pradesh is the leading wheat-producing state, contributing around 32% of the nation’s output, followed by Madhya Pradesh (18%), Punjab (15%), Haryana (11%), and Rajasthan (10%).
+In India, wheat is a staple food crop grown predominantly in the northern and central states.).
+In 2021-22, India’s wheat production reached approximately 110 million tonnes from 31.45 million hectares, ranking second globally after China (Ministry of Agriculture and Farmers Welfare, 2022Uttar Pradesh is the leading wheat-producing state, contributing around 32% of the nation’s output, followed by Madhya Pradesh (18%), Punjab (15%), Haryana (11%), and Rajasthan (10%).
 These states benefit from favorable climatic conditions and irrigation facilities, making them the backbone of Indian wheat production.

-Despite significant advancements, wheat breeding faces challenges such as limited genetic gains, evolving disease threats, and climate change impacts.
-The emergence of aggressive rust strains like Ug99 highlights the urgency for developing resistant varieties (Singh et al., 2015).
-Furthermore, enhancing traits such as heat and drought tolerance remains crucial in light of environmental stresses.

 Path coefficient analysis is a critical statistical tool in wheat breeding, enabling breeders to evaluate complex relationships between traits by measuring their direct and indirect effects on yield.
 This approach enhances the accuracy of selection by identifying traits with the highest impact, accelerating genetic advancements (Dewey and Lu, 1959).

 Introduced by Kempthorne (1957), the line x tester analysis remains a cornerstone of genetic evaluation, providing insights into general and specific combining abilities of parents.
 This method helps breeders identify superior lines for hybridization, supporting the development of high-yielding, resilient varieties.